Dual Enrollment Programs

 - An official transcript (including test scores, if applicable).

-Students will be notified of their admission status by the Office of Admissions and Orientation and information about orientation and registration will be mailed to you after you are admitted.
+Students will be notified of their admission status by the Office of Undergraduate Admissions and information about orientation and registration will be sent to you after you are admitted.
 Admission to dual enrollment status does not guarantee the ability to enroll in the class(es) specified on the Course Permission and Calculation Worksheet, but every effort will be made to accommodate the student’s request.
-As a dual enrollment student you may enroll for a maximum of eight credit hours per semester.

 Note: Students must receive a grade of C or higher in dual enrollment course(s) at UM-Dearborn to be eligible to register for the next semester.
-Students who receives below a C grade will be contacted by the Dual Enrollment Coordinator after grades are posted.
+Students who receive below a C grade will be contacted by a Dual Enrollment representative after grades are posted.
 Students must submit a new application for each semester they wish to enroll.

-The dual enrollment application can be found online at umdearborn.edu/otheradmission/.
+The dual enrollment application can be found online at umdearborn.edu/admissions/undergraduate/college-prep/high-school-dual-enrollment.